Security Deposit Rules in Kuwait

 • Do not pay a deposit without a receipt — you need proof of payment.

-• Do not leave the property damaged — repair anything you broke to avoid deductions.
+• Do not leave the property damaged — repair anything you caused to avoid deductions.

 • Do not wait too long to claim your deposit — pursue it promptly after moving out.